Skip to Content

 Is Philippine Eagle Compatible With Humans?

 The Philippine Eagle may be observed stationed on dead trees in rural areas.
-The Philippine Eagle has been shown to have adapted to coexisting with humans, although this may also be due to the lack of natural predators.
+It has been shown to have adapted to coexisting with humans, although this may also be due to the lack of natural predators.

 Where Can I Find Philippine Eagle?